RCI Timeshares - How Does RCI Work?

 RCI is a membership-based organization which provides services to timeshare owners who enroll in annual memberships with them.
 In order to enroll with RCI, an owner has to hold ownership in a timeshare interest in a resort that is affiliated with RCI, and the owner needs to be in good standing with their resort in areas such as remaining current with their maintenance fees.

-For new owners who purchase their timeshare through an RCI-affiliated resort, the resort often includes the first year of membership with RCI as part of the purchase price.
+For new owners who buy timeshare through an RCI-affiliated resort, the resort often includes the first year of membership with RCI as part of the purchase price.
 Once enrolled, it is incumbent upon the owner to renew their membership if they want to continue to enjoy the benefits provided through the RCI timeshare exchange program.

 On the resale side, the process works a little differently.
 Because timeshare resale transactions occur between a prospective buyer and an existing owner, an exchange company could be involved only after a transaction is completed.
 RCI memberships are between the company and an individual timeshare owner and the membership does not typically transfer, which means that a buyer would need to contact RCI after they have purchased their timeshare in order to enroll in the program.